-But with thousands on the market, which should you choose?
-In this article, we list the very best board games available today.
-We'll start with the best board games for adults, which are all playable with two players or more, move on to the best board games for families, and round things off with the best board games for kids.
-Also note that a lot of the board games suggested for adults and families also have children's versions available.
+First, the best board games for adults (which all need two players or more), then the best board games for families, and finally the best board games for kids.
+It's also worth remembering that many of the board games suggested for adults and families also have children's versions available.

 Best board games for adults